2k-joker/pr-with-params/README.md

 | assignees | `String` | 2k-joker |

 #### Validators
-* **Conventional Commits**: Gem supports validation of conventional commits for PR `:title`.
-If you want to follow [conventional commit specs](https://www.conventionalcommits.org/en/v1.0.0/#specification) in your codebase, you may want to use this validation.
-To turn it on, set the `--validate-conventional-commits` flag or add `conventional_commits` to the list of validators in your config file.
+* **Conventional Commits**: Gem supports validation of conventional commits for PR `:title` by default.
+This is to encourage users to follow [conventional commit specs](https://www.conventionalcommits.org/en/v1.0.0/#specification).
+To turn it off, pass the `--ignore-conventional-commits` flag or add `conventional_commits` to the list of validators in your config file or set `ignore_conventional_commits: true` in your config file.

 ## Development